ParAlg/gbbs/README.md

 This file is represented as plain text.

-Weighted graphsare represented in the weighted adjacnecy graph format.
+Weighted graphs are represented in the weighted adjacency graph format.
 The file should start with the string "WeightedAdjacencyGraph".
-The m edges weights should be stored after all of the edge targets in the .adj file.
+The m edge weights should be stored after all of the edge targets in the .adj file.